d3x0r/JSOX/README.md

   - callback(field,val)  is called with `this` set to the object of the type specified, and `field` set as the current field name being revived, `val` is the value being set into the field.
     If field is `undefined` then this is the end of all fields being added to the object, and the `this` object may be changed to a different object; usually `if( field === undefined ) return this;`.

+The callback is called after objects are completely revived; it is called when an array value is initially created, or immediately after resolving any other value.

 Registers a handler to convert recovered string, array or object from JSOX.
 The converted data from the JSOX stream is passed as
 'this'.
 The result of the callback may be any type of value; the resulting value is used instead of the data converted from JSOX.

-Regsitering the same name more than once throws an error.
+Registering the same name more than once throws an error.

 ``` js
 // this epects a string, as indicated by the above toJSOX output.